DiamondTechnologies/All-In-One/README.md

 ### 1. Download & Install

+> ℹ️ The SignPath Foundation team is reviewing this project, so there are no ready-to-use binaries yet.
+Stay tuned!

 Download the latest MSIX package from the **Releases** section.

 Open the file and click **Install**.